wearereasonablepeople/container/README.md

 ### Resolve

-The `app` function registers an instance of class or function, and persists their state across the entire application.
+The `app` function registers an instance of class or function, and persists it across the entire application.

 > [!NOTE]
 > Using `app` again with the same reference, whether a class or a function, returns the first registered instance.